Higher Josephson harmonics in a tunable double-junction transmon qubit

 with

-where $E_{C1}, E_{C2}, g_{12}$ and a detailed circuit analysis can be found in the Supplementary Material~\cite{SM}.
+where $E_{C1}, E_{C2}$, is the charging energy of each of the modes, $n_{1}, n_{2}$ their corresponding charge operators and $g_{12}$ the coupling between them.
 We perform a simultaneous fit to all measured $f_{01}$ and $f_{02}/2$ values, extracting the island capacitance as well as the capacitances and Josephson energies of the individual junctions.
-The resulting fit is shown as the solid line in Fig.~\ref{fig_spec}a.
-Using these fitted parameters, the model also predicts $f_{03}$ and $f_{04}$ with excellent agreement (dotted gray lines).
-Further details of the fitting procedure are provided in Supplementary Material~\cite{SM} (Figs.~\ref{fig_supp_analysis}, \ref{fig_supp_full_fit}).
-Overall, the two-mode model captures both the qualitative structure and the quantitative values of the observed spectra.
+The resulting fit (solid line in Fig.~\ref{fig_spec}a) also accurately predicts $f_{03}$ and $f_{04}$ (dotted gray lines), demonstrating quantitative agreement with the measured spectrum.
+Details of the circuit model and fitting procedure are provided in Supplementary Material~\cite{SM}.

 In Fig.~\ref{fig_spec}b, we extract the flux-dependent anharmonicity via, $\alpha = 2\!\left(f_{02} / 2 - f_{01}\right)$, shown as green circles.
 The solid line is the anharmonicity obtained from the fit in Fig.~\ref{fig_spec}a, again demonstrating good agreement between the two-mode model and the measured spectra.
-The anharmonicity of the tunable double-junction transmon exhibits a pronounced \textit{non-monotonic} dependence on flux between $\Phi_\mathrm{e}=0$ and $\Phi_\mathrm{e}=\Phi_0/2$.
-That is in sharp contrast to a conventional flux-tunable transmon for which the anharmonicity monotonically depends on flux ~\cite{transmon} (see inset of Fig.~\ref{fig_spec}b for a simulation using the same $E_C$ and $E_J$s that would provide the same frequency tunability range as for the tunable-double junction transmon).
-Notably, at $\Phi_\mathrm{e}=0$ the tunable double-junction transmon reaches $h\alpha \approx -E_C/3$ (Fig.~\ref{fig_spec}b), deviating significantly from the pure transmon value of $h\alpha \approx -E_C$~\cite{transmon}.
+The scatter of the anharmonicity data, on the order of several $\si{\mega\hertz}$, is consistent with the uncertainty from Lorentzian fits and may reflect temporal frequency fluctuations typical of superconducting devices.
+Despite similar configurations being previously employed as weakly flux-tunable transmons \cite{Jose_paper,weak_TT_russia,three_mode_coupler_russia}, the tunable double-junction transmon exhibits a pronounced non-monotonic flux dependence of the anharmonicity between $\Phi_\mathrm{e}=0$ and $\Phi_\mathrm{e}=0.5\Phi_0$.
+This behavior differs fundamentally from a conventional transmon, where the anharmonicity varies monotonically with flux.
+The inset of Fig.~\ref{fig_spec}b illustrates this comparison using a standard transmon model with identical charging energy, $E_C$, and matched frequency tunability.
+Notably, at $\Phi_\mathrm{e}=0$ the tunable double-junction transmon reaches $h\alpha \approx -E_C/3$ (Fig.~\ref{fig_spec}b), deviating significantly from the typical transmon value $h\alpha \approx -E_C$~\cite{transmon}.

-The qualitative difference between the anharmonicity of the tunable double–junction transmon and that of a traditional flux-tunable transmon can be understood from the reduced model of Eq.~\eqref{eq_pot_Akhmerov}.
+The qualitative difference between the anharmonicity of the tunable double–junction transmon and that of a conventional transmon can be understood from the reduced model of Eq.~\eqref{eq_pot_Akhmerov}.
 Using the reduced potential, the Hamiltonian of the qubit mode is